jaredhanson/passport/README.md

 Passport is [Express](http://expressjs.com/)-compatible authentication middleware for [Node.js](http://nodejs.org/).

-Passport is both simple and unobtrusive.
 Passport's sole purpose is to authenticate requests, which it does through an extensible set of plugins known as _strategies_.
-Passport does not mount routes or assume any particular database schema - application-level decisions are left up to the developer.
+Passport does not mount routes or assume any particular database schema, which maximizes flexiblity and allows application-level decisions to be made by the developer.
+The API is
-The API is simple: you provide Passport a request to authenticate, and Passport provides hooks for controlling what occurs when authentication succeeds or fails.
+simple: you provide Passport a request to authenticate, and Passport provides hooks for controlling what occurs when authentication succeeds or fails.

 ## Install